Miss Corsica

 Miss Corsica (Miss Corse) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Corsica.
 The first Miss Corsica was crowned in 1920, although the competition was not organized regularly until 1988.

-The current Miss Corsica is Manon Mateus, who was crowned Miss Corsica 2025 on 24 July 2025.
+The current Miss Corsica is Satine Nomary, who was crowned Miss Corsica 2026 on 23 July 2026.
 One woman from Corsica has been crowned Miss France: